Climate and Earth System

 Co-Chair:

-Prof. Qian Cheng, Institute of Atmospheric Physics, Chinese Academy of Sciences
+Prof. Cheng Qian, Institute of Atmospheric Physics, Chinese Academy of Sciences

 Prof. Dáithí Stone, Earth Science New Zealand